Pre-Approved Pro Bono Projects

 • Mandarin Speaking Bankruptcy Self-Help Program: Mandarin-speaking students will assist Neighborhood Legal Services of Los Angeles’ Self Help Bankruptcy program with translation and interpretation, as well as assisting Chapter 7 debtors with their bankruptcy cases.

-• NLSLA – Clean Slate Initiatives – Traffic Ticket Workshop: Students will assist low-income Los Angeles County residents with common traffic legal issues, including traffic tickets, driver’s license suspensions, and parking tickets, to minimize the barriers that sustain cycles of poverty.
+• NLSLA – Clean Slate Initiatives – Virtual Traffic Ticket Workshop: Students will assist low-income Los Angeles County residents with common traffic legal issues, including traffic tickets, driver’s license suspensions, and parking tickets, to minimize the barriers that sustain cycles of poverty.

 • OC Human Trafficking Project: Rutan & Tucker LLP, in collaboration with UCI Law, launched this project to help survivors of human trafficking with their civil legal needs.
 Students will assist human trafficking survivors with legal issues such as filing civil litigation, immigration, and vacatur.